-The Royal Photographic Society is delighted to announce a new photography project to celebrate Her Majesty the Queen's Platinum Jubilee.
-In partnership with Bristol Care Homes, Arts Council England, and the Quartet Community Foundation.
+The Royal Photographic Society is pleased to announce a ground-breaking photography exhibition, created in partnership with Bristol Care Homes, Arts Council England and the Quartet Community Foundation.

-The RPS will work at four care homes across Bristol, employing professional artist, Colin Moody, to help care staff create unique and personal portraits of older people in their care.
-Through a series of workshops, the care teams will be encouraged to get creative with their storytelling, sharing the individual’s life history and their memories of Queen Elizabeth II.
+During Spring 2022, the RPS worked with three Bristol care homes to help care staff create unique and personal portraits of the older people in their care.
+Through a series of workshops and tutorials led by photographer Colin Moody, the care teams were supported to make creative and meaningful images of residents, whilst reflecting on their memories of Queen Elizabeth II.

 Evan Dawson, RPS CEO said: “This project demonstrates the special power of the arts to bring people together.
 The care teams and older people have been brilliant and have clearly benefitted in so many ways from their experiences, learning new skills too.
 The resulting photographs are powerful, moving and of a very high quality.
 Please do come and see the exhibition at the RPS, as part of our mission to bring photography to everyone.”